MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-cpugroups.md

 The virtualization host can be configured to restrict the host partition to specific LPs, with one or more CPU groups affinitized to the remaining LPs.
 In this manner, the root and guest partitions can run on dedicated CPU resources, and completely isolated, with no CPU sharing.

-For more information about the "minroot" configuration, see [Hyper-V Host CPU Resource Management](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/manage/manage-hyper-v-minroot-2016).
+For more information about the "minroot" configuration, see [Hyper-V Host CPU Resource Management](https://docs.microsoft.com/windows-server/virtualization/hyper-v/manage/manage-hyper-v-minroot-2016).

 ## Using the CpuGroups Tool

 Let’s look at some examples of how to use the CpuGroups tool.

+>[!NOTE]
->[!NOTE] Command line parameters for the CpuGroups tool are passed using only spaces as delimiters.
+>Command line parameters for the CpuGroups tool are passed using only spaces as delimiters.
 No ‘/’ or ‘-‘ characters should proceed the desired command line switch.

-### Discovering the CPU Toplogy
+### Discovering the CPU Topology

 Executing CpuGroups with the GetCpuTopology returns information about the current system, as shown below, including the LP Index, the NUMA node to which the LP belongs, the Package and Core IDs, and the ROOT VP index.